GabrielSilva66/imageprocessing/README.md

 Interacting with the Gemini API requires an [API key](https://ai.google.dev/gemini-api/docs/api-key).
 In the current implementation, the API key is [explicitly provided](https://ai.google.dev/gemini-api/docs/api-key#provide-api-key-explicitly) from a file.
-A personal, work, or school Google account is needed to create an API key via [Google AI Studio](https://aistudio.google.com/app/api-keys).
+A personal, work, or school Google account is needed to create a project and an API key via [Google AI Studio](https://aistudio.google.com/app/api-keys).

 The [`URLGenerator`](src/main/java/URLGenerator.java) class is responsible for generating the list of image URLs.